davidsbatista/davidsbatista.net/_posts/2017-11-12-Maximum_Entropy_Markov_Model.md

 ### __Features Functions__

-The MEMM can condition on any useful feature of the input observation, in the HMM this wasn’t possible because the HMM is likelihood based, and hence we would have needed to compute the likelihood of each feature of the observation.
+The MEMM can condition on any useful feature of the input observation, in the HMM this wasn’t possible because the HMM is likelihood-based, and hence we would have needed to compute the likelihood of each feature of the observation.

 The use of state-observation transition functions, rather than the separate transition and observation functions as in HMMs, allows us to model transitions in terms of multiple, non-independent features of observations.